ThomasWharton/TW-Portfolio/README.md

 ## Admin Dashboard

 For security purposes, the admin dashboard is only available to super users (admins).
-To login as an admin, you must navigate to the admin login by putting /admin at the end of the site url.
-Once logged in, you will be taken to the default django backend dashboard.
-You can navigate back to the site using the view site link in the navigation bar.
-Once back to the main site, a new link for the dashboard in the navigation bar will be present.
 Any attempts to navigate to the admin dashboard or any related page will result in redirection to the home page if the user is not logged in.

 ## CRUD Functionality